nightwatchjs/nightwatch-docs/guide/overview/what-is-nightwatch.md

     <li>integration tests of HTTP APIs</li>
 </ul>

-<p class="secondary-text">Nightwatch was created in 2014 in Amsterdam, The Netherlands, and the name was inspired by the famous painting [The Night Watch](https://www.rijksmuseum.nl/en/collection/SK-C-5) by Dutch 17th century artist [Rembrandt van Rijn](https://www.rembrandthuis.nl/en/meet-rembrandt/).
+<p class="secondary-text">Nightwatch was created in 2014 in Amsterdam, The Netherlands, and the name was inspired by the famous painting <a href="https://www.rijksmuseum.nl/en/collection/SK-C-5">The Night Watch</a> by Dutch 17th century artist <a href="https://www.rembrandthuis.nl/en/meet-rembrandt/">Rembrandt van Rijn</a>.
 The masterpiece is prominently displayed in the Rijksmuseum, in Amsterdam.
-Read more about how Nightwatch was created [here][4].</p>
+Read more about how Nightwatch was created <a href="/about">here</a>.</p>

 ### Architecture overview

 Nightwatch is distributed as an easy to use CLI tool and has built-in support for all major browsers: Chrome, Firefox, Safari, and Edge.

 Nightwatch performs the browser automation by taking advantage of the industry standard protocol **WebDriver**, which is defined as a W3C standard specification.